Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Some packable snacks to consider…

 Non-perishable food items for your cruise – Many lines will allow you to bring non-perishable food items on board.
-You can bring along a certain salad dressing or condiment you like, a favorite snack or if you need something to dietary reasons.
+You can bring along a certain salad dressing or condiment you like, a favorite snack or if you need something for dietary reasons.
 Double check with your cruise line for their specific policies.

 Special Considerations for Royal Caribbean Diamond, Diamond Plus and Pinnacle Members

 Free drink vouchers are a massive perk of Royal Caribbean’s Crown and Anchor loyalty program.
 The drink vouchers are valid on most alcoholic and non-alcoholic drinks up to a certain dollar amount.
 As of this writing people who’ve achieved the Diamond level get 4 free drinks daily, Diamond Plus members get 5 free drinks and Pinnacle members get 6 free drinks.
+Royal Caribbean generally opens drinks before serving.
+If you’d like to save a drink for later, consider these gadgets.

 Lots more on the topic Royal Caribbean Diamond Drink Hacks!